 Greater Sudbury is the most populous city in Northern Ontario.
 It is the fifth largest city in Canada by land area, but it has quite low population density, with a population of just over 160,000.

-On July 10, 2018 the City of Greater Sudbury Council adopted a Complete Streets Policy.
+On July 10, 2018 the City of Greater Sudbury Council adopted a Complete Streets Policy, becoming the first Canadian municipality to use a standalone resolution to do so.
 In addition to approving the Complete Streets Policy, the City Council Resolution (No. CC 2018-196) directed Infrastructure Capital Planning staff to prepare a business case to develop Complete Streets Design Guidelines and an Implementation Strategy to be considered during the 2019 budget process.
-The full policy and report, presented to the Operations Committee on June 18, 2018, builds on previous supporting policy recommendations, including:
+The full policy and report, presented to the Operations Committee on June 18, 2018, builds on previous supporting policy recommendations, including Greater Together, the 2015-2018 Corporate Strategic Plan for Greater Sudbury.

 The Sustainable Mobility Plan for the City of Greater Sudbury (2010) made 66 recommendations, including that the City develop and implement a Complete Streets policy (pg 70).